kailash-manasarovar/statement/docs/timeline/2026/july.md

 - I'm allowed out a couple of hours each day and my comms are blocked.
 - In prison at least I could set up healing circles :DDDD
 - I star in a show every day with a bunch of actors, who I adore by the way.
-- Whenever I try to speak truth against a lie, my voice breaks which is *interesting*, when I say interesting it's like... common to think someone is lacking confidence or whatever, but actually it's a sign the other person is lying.
+- Whenever I try to speak truth against a lie, my voice breaks which is *interesting*, when I say interesting it's like... common to think someone is lacking confidence or whatever, but actually it might be a sign the other person is lying.
 It's quite cool.
 - So I was feeling like here is rather like the conservatory with their endless pastiches and then back home to my sex-slave spy-cammed apartment, apart from the sexual assaults and, well, intense drugging.
 - So, un eouf est un oeuf ...
 - And I am definitely ready to see the porn now, there must be MASSES of it.